-The only foolproof way to keep your cat away from your Christmas tree is to put the tree in a room the cat can't access.
-Unfortunately, this is often not practical.
-So the next best solution is to make the tree as safe as possible.
+The festive season is once again upon us and it's time for the Christmas tree to be put up.
+Cats are curious creatures and many of them will find the brightly decorated tree irresistible.
+The only foolproof way to keep your cat away from your Christmas tree is to put the tree in a room the cat can't access, however for most of us this is often not practical, so the next best solution is to make the tree as safe as possible.

 - Ensure the tree has a good solid base so it won't easily be knocked over by your cat.
 Try not to have the tree near furniture and or shelves which the cats could use to jump onto the tree.

-- Keep valuable & breakable objects closer to the top of the tree where they can't easily be reached by your cat.
+- Keep valuable and breakable objects closer to the top of the tree where they can't easily be reached by your cat.

 - Properly secure breakable objects with wire hangers or twist ties.